 |It is suggested to use a tight depth field for this photography to blur out the background and focus on the subjects to get the perfect close-up shot.||People usually don’t use this type of photography much as it shows the object 20 times bigger than it actually is.|

 |Can be useful for getting close-up shots of flowers, bugs, water droplets, etc.||One can get an image of cells, hemoglobin, and other such specimens by using microphotography.|

-Many people, especially who are beginners get confused between the functionality of Micro and Macro lenses.
-Let us help you to decide what you need one and when you should use one.
+Many people, especially those who are beginners, get confused between the functionality of Micro and Macro lenses.
+Let us help you to decide what you need and when you should use one.
 When we talk about lenses, both lenses are different just by names for the exact purpose.

-> Let’s say for example; we have few macro lenses – the 60mm F 2.8 for the Canon system and the 105 millimeter F 2.8 for the Nikon system.
-Both the manufacturers have a wide in similar range.
-The first thing to get out the way is the name is it macro or is it micro and what’s the difference!
+Let’s say, for example; we have few macro lenses – the 60mm F 2.8 for the Canon system and the 105 millimeter F 2.8 for the Nikon system.
+Both the manufacturers have several options in a similar range.
+Different companies can name their lenses differently; some might call it macro, whereas others might call it micro.

-> Picking up the Right Lens
+Picking up the Right Lens